YongkangLi/log/README.md

 2. A little bit forward push on xv6: pagetables and virtual memory management.
 3. Modern Operating System: process and thread management.
 4. Algorithm: Network Flow.
-5. Network lab finally ended!!
+5. Rdt lab finally ended!!
 6. Oops, prepare for the test on Saturday, only 2 days left.
 Pray for myself.

 ## Day 2 - 2020.
 10. 23